MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-ita-exil-bank-remittance.md

 ## Prerequisites

-Before you can post financial transactions for invoices that have a total amount of zero (0), the following prerequisites must be met:
+Before you can use different posting profiles for the remittance of a bill of exchange and the remittance of a promissory note in company bank accounts, the following prerequisites must be met:

 - The primary address of the legal entity must be in Italy.
 - The **Configurable posting profiles for banks and remittance types** feature must be turned on in the **Feature management** workspace.
 For more information, see [Feature management overview](../../fin-and-ops/get-started/feature-management/feature-management-overview.md).